Skip to Content

 Even after paying your balance in full, some issuers (for example, Chase) reinstate the grace period only after two consecutive cycles of paying the full statement balance—a detail buried in cardholder agreements.

+The biggest trap is deferred interest — some promotional offers charge you all the interest that would have accrued from day one if you haven't paid the full balance by the end of the promotional period.
 Credit cards heavily market 0% promotional APR offers, but the fine print contains traps that can result in massive interest charges if you're not careful.

 • Deferred interest schemes: Some store cards and promotional offers use deferred interest rather than true 0% APR.
 If you don't pay the full promotional balance by the end date, you owe all the interest that would have accrued from day one.